 Rajesh studies the psychological processes that underlie consumer and managerial decision-making.
 His research primarily focuses on two areas: a) how numerical markers influence consumer judgments and behaviors, and b) how consumers form pricing judgments.
 Rajesh often draws from and contributes to several literatures, such as those on numerical cognitions, numerosity, goals, consumer financial decision-making, and pricing.

 Rajesh’s research has been published in several journals such as the Journal of Consumer Research, the Journal of Marketing, the Journal of Marketing Research, the Journal of Public Policy and Marketing, the Journal or Retailing, andMarketing Letters.
 Rajesh serves as an Associate Editor for the Journal of Consumer Research and is on the Editorial Review Boards of several other journals.
-Rajesh was selected as a Young Scholar by the Marketing Science Institute in 2013 and received an Early Career Award from the Society for Consumer Psychology in 2016.
+Rajesh was ranked among the Top 30 most productive scholars worldwide based on publications in Marketing’s premier journals over a 10 year period (2009-2018).
+He was also selected as a Young Scholar by the Marketing Science Institute in 2013 and received an Early Career Award from the Society for Consumer Psychology in 2016.